Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 Each channel comes with a corresponding _deposit_ of DOT tokens to pay for the relay chain state utilization.

+This deposit is returned when the channel is closed.

 ---

 ## XCMP-Lite / HRMP Channel Open Protocol